Public Administration · ST Thomas, VI

 5

-U.S. CUSTOMS AND BORDER PROTECTION has been inspected 5 times by OSHA over 4 years.
-These inspections resulted in 7 violations, averaging 1.4 violations per inspection.
-Of these, 3 were classified as serious — indicating hazards that could cause death or serious harm.
-Compared to the Public Administration industry average of 3 inspections per employer, U.S. CUSTOMS AND BORDER PROTECTION has been inspected more frequently.
+OSHA has inspected U.S. Customs and Border Protection 5 times over 4 years, roughly annually.
+These inspections resulted in 7 violations, averaging 1.4 per inspection.
+Of these, 3 were classified as serious - indicating hazards that could cause death or serious harm.
+Against the Public Administration industry average of 3 inspections per employer, this runs moderately above peers (1.6x the sector average) on inspection frequency.
+For comparison, Eaton Volunteer Fire Department in Eaton, NY is another public administration employer with 6 OSHA inspections on record and $0 in current penalties.

 OSHA Inspection History